 There is no requirement for the employee to show that a comparator was treated better/more favourably in order to make a claim under s15, which, in contrast, must be demonstrated for the employee to succeed with a claim of Direct Discrimination (See Discrimination)

 A proportionate means of achieving a legitimate aim?

 This can be a defence to both Indirect Discrimination (see Discrimination) and to Discrimination Arising from Disability.

 Reasonable business needs and economic efficiency may be legitimate aims, but an employer cannot discriminate solely on the grounds of cost.

 In order to be a proportionate means of achieving a legitimate aim, it is necessary to show that the treatment was “appropriate and necessary” and that the same aim could not have been achieved by less discriminatory means.
 Therefore this defence is unlikely to succeed where, for example, the employer has failed to make reasonable adjustments for the employee’s disability where these were available.

 It is vital that employers consider the consequences of the actions they take towards those employees whom they know, or ought reasonably to know, are disabled.
 It can certainly be more cost-effective and efficient to take legal advice in advance of taking any steps that might, even though not intended as such, be regarded by a tribunal as discriminatory.
 We can provide the expertise to guide employers through this complex area of law.

-Please contact our employment department to speak to Victoria Schofield or Susan Mayall if you require more information about your duties as an employer to make reasonable adjustments.
+Please contact our employment department to speak Susan Mayall if you require more information about your duties as an employer to make reasonable adjustments.